The plan for corporate domination of Americans

 …The most disquieting voices joining the chorus of criticism come from perfectly respectable elements of society: from the college campus, the pulpit, the media, the intellectual and literary journals, the arts and sciences, and from politicians.

 One of the main issues with Powell’s finger-pointing is that the folks that he mentions were hardly hiding their agenda – they were front and center, making as much noise as possible.
 And the voices were coming from all corners of society.
 Science and citizens were quickly becoming aware of the fact that the environment had been long-suffering at the hands of industry – the air, water, earth, plants, animals, and humans were all carrying around the waste of corporate America (the result of “Free Enterprise”).
-The government responded with the creation of the EPA and the earth day in 1970 (the year before Powell’s memo), which created the opportunity for nationwide protests – not against Democracy and a suffocating government, but against corporations killing the planet.
+The government responded with the creation of the EPA and Earth Day in 1970 (the year before Powell’s memo), which created the opportunity for nationwide protests – not against Democracy and a suffocating government, but against corporations killing the planet.
 OSHA showed up at the same time so not only was it more difficult to exploit the environment, it was also more difficult to exploit workers.
 All of this was on top of the social movements of the late ’60s.
-So Powell did what the predator elite had been doing for decades – label all those involved as communists that were hell-bent on taking your personal freedom away.
+So Powell did what corporatists had been doing for decades – label all those involved as communists who were hell-bent on taking your personal freedom away.

 Of course, Powell can’t say enough about corporate America and the free enterprise system.
 He is either singing their praises or explaining how they were constantly being victimized (by those wanting clear lungs and clean air).